RikkaApps/Riru/template/magisk_module/README.md

 ### Config

-* When the file `/data/adb/riru/disable` exists, Riru will do nothing
-* When the file `/data/adb/riru/enable_hide` exists, the hide mechanism will be enabled
+* When the file `/data/adb/modules/riru-core/enable_hide` exists, the hide mechanism will be enabled

 ### Install from recovery is NOT supported

-Riru requires files in `/data/adb/riru` folder, this folder is created during installation.

-Many TWRP has broken implementations, causing the folder cannot be created, this will finally cause Riru and Riru modules not working.
+Many TWRP has broken implementations, which will finally cause Riru and Riru modules "installed" but not working.

 ## Changelog

+### v24.0.0 (2021-03-10)

+- Load module lib files from Magisk module path rather than `/system`, now only the entrance lib, `libriruloader.so`, needs to be mounted to `/system`
+- `/data/adb/riru` is no longer used, you can remove it when all modules are update to Riru API 11
+- Use git commit count as version code

 ### v23.9 (59) (2021-03-06)

-- Fix crash when JVM reuses reference index on devices with `libnativehelper_lazy` (these changes may come in Android 12 DP2 or later) (by LSPosed devs)
+- Fix crash when JVM reuses reference index on devices with `libnativehelper_lazy` (`libnativehelper_lazy` may come in Android 12 DP2 or later) (by LSPosed devs)

 ### v23.8 (58) (2021-03-05)